shawrajdeep00/LED_control_voice_assistant/README.md

 ## Conclusion

 Congratulations!
 You have successfully created a voice-controlled lighting system using Google Assistant, IFTTT, and the Bolt IoT platform.
 Now you can control your LED with simple voice commands through Google Assistant.
-Developers are requested to use this section as per reqirements to their own project implmentations, and contributions are always welcomed.
+Developers are requested to use this section per their project implementations' requirements, and contributions are always welcomed.
 Thank you.